Embassy of India, Paramaribo, Suriname

 Development Partnership and Capacity Building:

-A project on “upgrading St. Lucia’s capacity to provide impactful vocational training for marginalized youth” amounting to US $ 1,061,601 has been completed.
-St. Lucia has also benefited under IBSA Fund wherein a project concerning Poverty Reduction through Livestock Development for a sum of US$ 1,291,100/- was completed in September, 2018.
-India has also joined CariCom Development Fund (CDF) as its International Development Partner in January, 2019 with contribution of US$ one million and St. Lucia is also a member of CDF.
+A project on “upgrading St. Lucia’s capacity to provide impactful vocational training for marginalized youth” amounting to US$ 1.06 million has been completed.
+St. Lucia has also benefited under IBSA Fund wherein a project concerning Poverty Reduction through Livestock Development for a sum of US$ 1.3 million was completed in September 2018.
+India has also joined CariCom Development Fund (CDF) as its International Development Partner in January 2019 with contribution of US$ one million and St. Lucia is also a member of CDF.

-India supported St. Lucia with a cash donation of US$500,000/- towards assistance in recovery and rehabilitation following flash floods in December, 2013.
-Earlier, in December, 2010, India had made a cash donation of US$500,000/- towards recovery and rehabilitation following Hurricane Tomas.
+India supported St. Lucia with a cash donation of US$500 thousand towards assistance in recovery and rehabilitation following flash floods in December 2013.
+Earlier, in December 2010, India had made a cash donation of US$500 thousand towards recovery and rehabilitation following Hurricane Tomas.
 In 2010, India had extended financial assistance of US$ 250,000/- and medical equipment valued at over 200,000 US$ towards reconstruction and rehabilitation of St. Jude hospital.

 In 2017, the St. Lucian government provided support to enable the evacuation of Indian students and NRIs from Dominica to St. Lucia during the Hurricane Maria.

-St. Lucia has consistently extended support to India's candidacies for International bodies like the International Court of Justice, International Tribunal for the Law of the Sea, Executive Board of UNESCO, and International Maritime Organization.
-India has also supported St. Lucian candidates for the World Customs Organization, World Health Organization, and International Civil Aviation Organization in 2019.
+Over the period of time, St. Lucia has extended support to several India's candidacies for International bodies like the International Court of Justice, International Tribunal for the Law of the Sea, Executive Board of UNESCO, ITLOS and International Maritime Organization.
+India has also supported St. Lucian candidates for the World Customs Organization, World Health Organization, and International Civil Aviation Organization.

 In 2017, two Foreign Service Officials participated in the PCFD/CARICOM special diplomatic training program at the Sushma Swaraj Institute of Foreign Service (SSIFS) in New Delhi.
 Two more Foreign Service Officers also attended the 65th PCFD and 70th PCFD courses respectively.
 India regularly offers Indian Technical and Economic Cooperation (ITEC) slots to St. Lucia.